How To Match Your Shoes With The Dress – Tips Every Girl Should Know

 How different are the pumps from stillettos you ask?
 I was not sure either!
 Let me tell you they are not very different.
 Pumps are high heels which are closed, while everything else in high heels fall under this category.
 These go with pretty much everything—be it formal, casual or party wear.

-If you’re one of those who has a love-hate relationship with heels, small heels are your best bet that comes closest to giving you the satisfaction of wearing heels.
+If you’re one of those who has a love-hate relationship with heels, lower block or kitten heels are your best bet that comes closest to giving you the satisfaction of wearing heels.
 Meet in the middle between the two and get shoes with a tad bit heel.
 If you’re looking for something that complements your office wear, this is again your savior.
 It gives you a nice elevated look and spruces up the look for you.

 What is the first thing that comes to your mind when you think of boots?
 Winter?
 Now, that is stereotyping it!
 Because boots are no more than (just) winter wonders.
 Yes, they add to the charm during the fall season, but they can do more than that.
-Sport the ankle and knee length ones with a leather jacket and jeans, short dresses or long dresses, cape and skinny jeans, etc. You could probably try anything without forcing it too much.
+Sport the ankle-length, knee-length, or over-the-knee ones with a leather jacket and jeans, short dresses or long dresses, cape, skinny jeans, etc. You could probably try anything without forcing it too much.
 Your choices are limitless.

 From being a complicated piece of fashion accessory to a must-have in every fashionista’s shoe closet, these have come a long way.
 Nude ankle length sandals are your safest bet and matches most dresses.
 When I say most dresses—it means something that ends near the calves preferably.
 The knee length ones with tiable strings go perfectly with boho-inspired dresses and shorts, or also with long dresses with knee length, perhaps.
 It’s worth mentioning that you can avoid them if you have chunky legs or go with the ones with thicker straps.